-- Click the Subscriptions tab, and then select the subscription you want to edit.
+- In the FastSpring App, navigate to Products > Subscriptions.
+Select the subscription you want to edit.

-- Specify the number of charges (including the initial purchase) that you want this subscription to have before renewing it to be a different product.
+- Next to Rebill for, Specify the number of charges (including the initial purchase) to apply to this subscription before it renews as a new one.

-- For example, for a three-month period with only the initial charge, set the Charge Interval to Every 3 Months and enter 1 in the Rebill for field.
+- For example, for a 3 month subscription with only the initial charge, set the Charge Interval to every 3 months, and enter 1 in the Rebill for field.

-- For a monthly billing every month for three months, set the Charge Interval to Monthly and enter 3 in the Rebill for field.
+- Alternatively, you can charge them a smaller amount each month for 3 months, in which case the Charge Interval would be set to Monthly, and you would enter 3 in the Rebill for field.

-- To the right, select then renew into different product in the drop-down.
-An additional field appears.
+- In the drop-down, select then renew into different product.
+The Renews Into field appears.

-- In the Renews Into field, type to select the subscription product that this will turn into after the specified number of rebills.
+- In the Renews Into field, type the product path of the subscription that this will turn into after the specified number of rebills.

 - Click Save.
-Details of the upcoming subscription product now appear in the Pricing section.
+The details will reflect in the Pricing section.

-On the date that the first product renews into the second product, a subscription.updated event will fire (if you have subscribed to that event) to indicate the new product associated with the subscription instance.
-However, FastSpring will not send the corresponding customer-facing email message regarding the update in this case.
+For subscriptions with Advanced Scheduling, the webhook events and API responses behave the same as regular subscriptions.
+However, on the date that the first subscription renews into a different one, the subscription.updated event will fire if you have subscribed to it.
+This indicates that the new subscription product is now associated with this customer’s subscription.
+However, FastSpring does not send the corresponding email notification to the customer.